-If you're looking to switch up your solitaire game then you might want to try a different version.
-Pyramid is a solitaire card game with very simple rules.
-It's easy to learn and takes just a few minutes to play each hand.
-It's perfect when you have just a few minutes to kill.
+If you are looking to switch up your solitaire game, then try a different version.
+Pyramid, also called Solitaire 13, is a solitaire card game with very simple rules.
+It is easy to learn and takes just a few minutes to play each hand.
+It is perfect when you have just a few minutes to kill.

 Reveal cards from the draw pile, one at a time.
 If a card from the draw pile is not used, it should be covered up by the next card from the draw pile.
 It can be used later in the game, but only if it gets uncovered because any draw pile cards on top of it are able to be discarded.

-Cards in the pyramid are "exposed" if no cards are overlapping them.
-Only one card from the draw pile is "exposed" at any given time in the game (i.e. the most recent draw pile card to be turned up is the only card from the draw pile that's "exposed").
+Cards in the pyramid are exposed if no cards are overlapping them.
+Only one card from the draw pile is exposed at any given time in the game (the most recent draw pile card to be turned up is the only card from the draw pile that's exposed).

-Aces are worth 1; Jacks are worth 11, Queens are worth 12.
-Kings are worth 13 and can be discarded as a single card.
+Aces are worth 1, jacks are worth 11, queens are worth 12, and kings are worth 13.
+Kings can be discarded as a single card.

-The game ends when all of the cards have been removed from the pyramid or when the draw pile has been exhausted, whichever happens first.
+You win the game when all of the cards have been removed from the pyramid or when the draw pile has been exhausted, whichever happens first.